 On 7/9/18 the HAL Extraction Booth became the industry’s first and only UL Certified plant oil extraction facility supporting Class I, Division 1, Group D equipment within the booth; and Class I, Division 2, Group D equipment outside the booth around openings for 3 feet in all directions.

-In the fast-growing world of marijuana extraction, this certification can expedite your facility’s approval process.
+In the fast-growing world of cannabis extraction, this certification can expedite your facility’s approval process.
 The coveted listing from UL, the oldest and most respected Nationally Recognized Testing Laboratories (NRTL), indicates that a piece of equipment has been deemed safe for use in an applicable workplace, satisfying both Fire Marshals’ and Building Code Officials’ requirements.

 All of the HAL Extraction Booths and Hoods have been Peer Reviewed by Pressure Safety Inspectors (PSI) a Professional Engineering group licensed in Arizona, California, Colorado, Florida, Hawaii, Massachusetts, Maryland, Maine, Michigan, Nevada, Ohio, Oregon, Pennsylvania, and Washington.